What is the Kindergarten Oral Health Assessment (KOHA)?

 More Information and Tools

-Schools are required to report KOHA data to the state.
+Schools are required to report KOHA data.